ATM2100/GuidedWalkThroughOfLinux/Guide.md

 `-- File3.txt
 ```

 First, you could update the time stamps of File1.txt, File2.txt, File3.txt.
 This may not seem very useful at face value, however some assumptions about a file with an older time stamp can be made by computers.
-A classic example is that `makefile` or `make` will skip files that have not changed since the last time it was "made".
+A clI don't think I have one yetassic example is that `makefile` or `make` will skip files that have not changed since the last time it was "made".
 That may not make to much sense for now, but the important part is that there are times when all you need to do is update a time stamp for a program to work.

 However, most of the time when you are starting out touch is used to create an empty file.
 Using the example from earlier, if `touch` was used in these ways:
 ```